Aniket-gawade/Umeed_Disaster_Management/README.md

 The features of the app include :

-Authentication of users and storing user coordinates Marker of user’s current location on Google Map Markers of hospitals and other emergency units in the vicinity of the user Important information of various disasters
+Authentication of users and storing user details Marker of user’s current location on Google Map Markers of hospitals and other emergency units in the vicinity of the user Important information of various disasters